MartinEesmaa/MinuLinux/README.md

 - [ ] Firejail - Replacement of Sandboxie Plus and could still use for virtual machine

 - [ ] Altserver - There is no official build for Linux, so using unofficial with open source

+- [ ] Default text editor - For Notepad++, backup to save all the text files and session

 # Miscellanous tools